Lugdunum3D/Lugdunum/doc/guidelines.md

 ## auto

-Use `auto` to avoid type names that are noisy, obvious, or unimportant - cases where the type doesn't aid in clarity for the reader.
+Use `auto` to avoid type names that are noisy, obvious, or unimportant - cases where the type does not aid in clarity for the reader.
 Continue to use manifest type declarations when it helps readability.
-However, do not use a `auto` variable with initializer lists.
+However, do not use an `auto` variable with initializer lists.

 Only use auto on local variables.